 The Company has a \$3.0 million unsecured revolving credit facility with Bank of America (the "Credit Agreement").
 The Credit Agreement allows the Company to choose the interest rate applicable to advances.
 The interest rate options are Bank of America's prime rate, a London Inter-Bank Offered ("LIBOR") rate plus 1.5% or Bank of America's Grand Cayman Banking Center ("IBOR") rate plus 1.5%.
 Interest, if any, is payable monthly.
 There is an annual facility fee of 0.25% payable on the unutilized portion of the Credit Agreement.
-The Credit Agreement expires December 1, 2007; the Company intends to seek renewal of the Credit Agreement under the same or similar terms.
-As of August 31, 2007, the Company had \$2.5 million available under the terms of the Credit Agreement as Bank of America has issued \$500,000 of outstanding letters of credit in favor of third parties related to operating leases.
+The Credit Agreement, which was to expire December 1, 2007, has been renewed through December 1, 2009.
+As of November 30, 2007, the Company had \$2.4 million available under the terms of the Credit Agreement as Bank of America has issued \$600,000 of outstanding letters of credit in favor of third parties related to operating leases.
 The Company is in compliance with all covenants included in the Credit Agreement.

-Net cash used in operating activities was \$7.2 million for the three months ended August 31, 2007 compared to \$1.2 million for the three months ended August 31, 2006.
-Cash used in operations in the first three months of fiscal 2008 resulted from net income of the Company of \$11.6 million, adjusted for non-cash items of \$4.7 million, and offset by net cash used for changes in operating assets and liabilities of \$23.5 million.
-In the first three months of fiscal 2007, cash provided by operations resulted from net income of the Company of \$11.0 million, adjusted for non-cash items of \$5.6 million, and offset by net cash used for changes in operating assets and liabilities of \$17.7 million.
-In particular, accrued salaries and related obligations are a significant use of cash during the first quarter of each year when the Company's prior fiscal year annual bonus payments are made in July.
-Non-cash items include expense for stock-based compensation; these charges do not reflect an actual cash outflow from the Company but are an estimate of the fair value of the services provided by employees and directors in exchange for stock option grants and purchase of stock through the Company's ESPP.
-As of August 31, 2007, the Company had \$64.1 million of cash and cash equivalents, \$40.0 million of short-term U.S. government agency bonds and \$54.0 million of long-term U.S. government agency bonds.
+Net cash provided by operating activities was \$19.8 million for the six months ended November 30, 2007 compared to \$24.2 million for the six months ended November 30, 2006.
+Cash provided by operations in the first six months of fiscal 2008 resulted from net income of \$24.6 million, adjusted for non-cash items of \$11.1 million, and offset by net cash used for changes in operating assets and liabilities of \$15.9 million.
+In the first six months of fiscal 2007, cash provided by operations resulted from net income of the Company of \$25.6 million, adjusted for non-cash items of \$10.4 million, and offset by net cash used for changes in operating assets and liabilities of \$11.8 million.
+Non-cash items include expense for stockbased compensation; these charges do not reflect an actual cash outflow from the Company but are an estimate of the fair value of the services provided by employees and directors in exchange for stock option grants and purchase of stock through the ESPP.
+As of November 30, 2007, the Company had \$103.7 million of cash and cash equivalents, \$11.0 million of investments in commercial paper and short-term U.S. government agency bonds and \$6.0 million of long-term U.S. government agency bonds.

-Net cash used in investing activities was \$1.1 million for the first three months of fiscal 2008 compared to \$8.4 million in the first three months of fiscal 2007.
-Cash used to invest in short-term and long-term marketable securities (commercial paper and government agency bonds) net of cash received from the redemption of short-term and long-term investments, resulted in a net source of \$8.0 million in the first three months of fiscal 2008 compared to a net use of \$6.0 million in the first three months of fiscal 2007.
-During the first quarter of fiscal 2008, the Company purchased Compliance Solutions (UK) Ltd., a United Kingdom based provider of regulatory compliance services, for approximately \$8.2 million, including cash of \$6.0 million (including cash acquired of \$200,000).
-In addition, the Company spent approximately \$3.3 million on property and equipment in the first three months of fiscal 2008, compared to \$2.4 million in the first three months of fiscal 2007.
+Net cash provided by investing activities was \$72.8 million for the first six months of fiscal 2008 compared to a net use of cash of \$8.1 million in the first six months of fiscal 2007.
+Cash used to invest in short-term and long-term marketable securities (commercial paper and government agency bonds) net of cash received from the redemption of short-term and long-term investments, resulted in a net source of \$85.0 million in the first six months of fiscal 2008 compared to a net use of \$2.0 million in the first six months of fiscal 2007.
+The Company utilized some of its portfolio of investments in the first six months of fiscal 2008 to provide funding for the dividend and stock purchases discussed in the financing activities paragraph below.
+During the first quarter of fiscal 2008, the Company purchased Compliance Solutions (UK) Ltd., a United Kingdom-based provider of regulatory compliance services, for approximately \$8.2 million, including cash of approximately \$6.0 million.
+In addition, the Company spent approximately \$6.2 million on property and equipment in the first six months of fiscal 2007.